node-girls/beginners-javascript/step09.md

 "Hi, my name is {firstName} {lastName}.
 I am {age} years old, and work as a {occupation}."
 ```

-Hint: you can construct longer strings by adding them together.
+Hint: you can construct a string by adding different bits together.
 This includes variables.
 For example:

 ```js
 var name = Jane;

 console.log("People call me " + name);
 ```

+Don't forget, you might need to include spaces.

 ### [Go to Challenge 1 >>>>](https://github.com/node-girls/beginners-javascript/blob/master/challenge01.md)